h2oai/tutorials/DriverlessAI/Test-Drive/readme.md

 - Request access to a Driverless AI Test Drive session
 - Create an account
 - How to login
-- Star and End Test Drive Session
+- Start and End Test Drive Session
 - Reset Password
 - Logout
 - Questions